sunweaver/ganetimgr/docs/source/install.rst

 All the given HTTP URLs from OPERATING_SYSTEMS_URLS will be searched for images.
 This discovers all images found on these URLS and makes them available for usage.

-The desciption of the images can be automatically fetched from the contents of a .dsc file with the same name as the image.
+The description of the images can be automatically fetched from the contents of a .dsc file with the same name as the image.
 For example, if an image named debian-wheezy-x86_64.tar.gz, ganetimgr will look for a debian-wheezy-x86_64.tar.gz.dsc file in the same directory and read it's contents (e.g. Debian Wheezy) and display it accordingly.